 - Personalised, real-time messaging – such features need to be configurable so that they are triggered when leads or customers interact, perform a specific action, or behave in a particular kind of way.

 You should be, for they are real.
 But getting the buy-in from the executive suite for any new piece of technology – marketing automation software or otherwise – is not always a guarantee.

 And so, you need to prepare a pitch.

 Building Your Business Case

 What’s the business case for implementing marketing automation?

 To answer this question, you need to think about what the overall business objectives of your company are and how a marketing automation solution will help achieve them.

 For instance, if growing your customer base is high on the agenda, then marketing automation will help generate better-qualified leads, improve the hand-off process between marketing and sales, and so generate more revenue.

-If it’s improving customer lifetime value, then marketing automation can be used to deliver better-targeted content to existing customers in order to convince them that sticking with your service is the smartest decision to make.
+If it’s improving customer lifetime value, then marketing automation can be used to deliver better-targeted content to existing customers to convince them that sticking with your service is the smartest decision to make.